cjrequena/markdowns/docs/cheatsheets/1-aws/8-aws-elb.md

 and the backend instances.
 ELB supports SSL/TLS termination, allowing it to handle the encryption and decryption of traffic on behalf of the backend instances.
 Here's how SSL/TLS works on AWS ELB:

 1. **SSL/TLS Termination**:

+ELB terminates SSL/TLS connections, offloading encryption/decryption from backend instances.

+- Reduces the CPU load on backend instances.
+- Simplifies SSL certificate management.
+- Supports SSL/TLS for secure communication.
 - ELB acts as an SSL/TLS endpoint for incoming client requests.
 - ELB uses X.509 certificate (SSL/TLS server certificate).
 - You can manage certificates using ACM (AWS Certificate Manager)
 - Clients establish an encrypted connection with the ELB using SSL/TLS.
 - You can create and upload your own certificates.
 - HTTPS Listener:
   - You must specify a default certificate.
   - You can add optional list of certs to support multiple domains.
   - Clients can use SNI (Server Name Indication) to specify the hostname they reach.

 2. **Load Balancer to Instance Communication**:
 - ELB decrypts incoming traffic and forwards unencrypted requests to the backend instances.
 - Backend instances handle the unencrypted traffic, which can be more efficient.

 3. **Encryption Offload**:
 - ELB offloads the resource-intensive encryption and decryption tasks from backend instances.
 - This allows instances to focus on processing application logic.

 4. **Security and Configuration**:
 - ELB supports SSL/TLS protocols and ciphers for secure connections.
 - SSL certificates and private keys are managed and stored on ELB for secure communication.

 5. **Security Policies**:
 - ELB provides predefined SSL policies with recommended security settings.
 - You can select an appropriate security policy based on your security and compliance requirements.

 6. **Optional Client Authentication**:
 - ELB can be configured to require client authentication using client certificates.
 - This adds an extra layer of security but is optional and depends on your use case.

-### 1. SSL/TLS Termination:

-- **Description**: ELB terminates SSL/TLS connections, offloading encryption/decryption from backend instances.

-- **Benefits**:
-    - Reduces the CPU load on backend instances.
-    - Simplifies SSL certificate management.
-    - Supports SSL/TLS for secure communication.

-### 2. Supported SSL/TLS Protocols:
+7. **Supported SSL/TLS Protocols:**
 - **Protocols**: ELB supports various SSL/TLS protocols, including TLS 1.2 and 1.3.
 - **Ciphers**: ELB provides predefined security policies with recommended ciphers.

-### 3. SSL/TLS Certificates:
+8. **SSL/TLS Certificates:**
 - **Upload Certificates**: You can upload SSL/TLS certificates to ELB for secure communication.
 - **Certificate Management**: AWS Certificate Manager (ACM) can be used to manage SSL/TLS certificates.

-### 4. Security Policies:
+9. **Security Policies:**
 - **Predefined Policies**: ELB provides predefined security policies for SSL/TLS with recommended configurations.
 - **Custom Policies**: You can create custom security policies to configure SSL/TLS settings based on your specific needs.

-### 5. Listener Configuration:
+10. **Listener Configuration:**
 - **Listeners**: Define SSL/TLS listeners on ELB.
 - **Port Mapping**: Map SSL/TLS listeners to target groups with instances.
 - **Backend Protocol**: Define the protocol used between the load balancer and backend instances.

-### 6. Client Authentication (Optional):
+11. **Client Authentication (Optional):**

 - **Client Certificates**: ELB can be configured to require client authentication using client certificates.
 - **Additional Security**: Provides an extra layer of security for client-to-load balancer communication.